Small Business Legal Assistance Program

 There are many obstacles that inhibit the formation of new businesses by low–income entrepreneurs.
 One of the most significant is the lack of access to legal services.

-In order to assist low–income entrepreneurs, the Community Economic Development (CED) Project sponsors walk–in small business clinics 10 times a year.
-The clinics are held every month, except for August and December, throughout the District’s small business counseling centers.
+- Small Business Brief Advice Legal Clinics.
+These walk-in clinics are held every month, except August.
 The purpose of the clinics is to provide legal information to small business owners and prospective entrepreneurs who operate in economically disadvantaged areas or who have limited financial resources.
-The clinics provide current and aspiring business owners with an opportunity to speak with an attorney.
-Volunteer attorneys help review paperwork and answer questions about business formation, taxation, real estate leases, employment law, and other issues common to small business owners.
+The clinics provide current and aspiring business owners with an opportunity to speak with an attorney one-on-one.
+Volunteer attorneys help review legal documents and answer questions about starting a business, taxation, real estate leases, employment law, and other legal issues common to small business owners.
 The attorneys give brief general information.
+The events calendar is updated as these clinics are announced.